 The Arbitration Act is applicable to arbitral proceedings whose seat of arbitration is in Japan.
-It is based on the 2006 UNCI-TRAL Model Law.
-On 21 April 2023, the Japanese Diet approved the Act Partially Amending the Arbitration Act (Act No. 15 of 2023) and the Act for Implementation of the United Nations Convention on International Settlement Agreements Resulting from Mediation (the Singapore Convention) (Act No. 16 of 2023).
+It is based on the 2006 UNCITRAL Model Law.
+On 21 April 2023, the Japanese Diet approved the Act Partially Amending the Arbitration Act (Act No. 15 of 2023) and the Act for Implementation of the United Nations Convention on International Settlement Agreements Resulting from Mediation (the Singapore Convention) (Act No. 16 of 2023) (the "Implementation Act").
 The amendments incorporate changes made in the 2006 UNCITRAL Model Law.
-The amended Arbitration Act is scheduled to come into force by April 2024 at the latest, and the Mediation Act will come into force with Japan's accession to the Singapore Convention.
-In addition, the Supreme Court Rules on Procedures of Arbitration Related Cases (Supreme Court Rule No. 27 of 26 November 2003) prescribe procedural rules for court cases relating to arbitration.
-Japan
+The amended Arbitration Act came into force in April 2024 and the Implementation Act came into force in April 2024 at the same time as the entry into force of the Singapore Convention.
+In addition, the Supreme Court Rules on Procedures of Arbitration Related Cases (Supreme Court Rule No. 27 of 26

+November 2003) prescribe procedural rules for court cases relating to arbitration.